DametoData/Talk_Law_Brazil_Open_Source/README.md

 - Go to ChatGPT (GPT-4) and navigate to Plugins.
 - Select "Develop your own Plugin".
 - Paste the URL related to your repl project.
-- When prompted for the _SERVICE_AUTH_KEY, enter hello.
+- When prompted for the _SERVICE_AUTH_KEY in main.py file that is= 'hello'.

 ### 4. Verification